kacpergrzegorzewski/Samochodex/README.md

 4. Create own server to host the application
     - azure ???
     - if this won't be working we will use hosting server (Heroku)
+    - add trusted ssl certificate to the server... maybe

 ## How to contribute